 Hamlet’s slip into madness is also absurd, with her wearing a full clown costume.
 It makes it blatantly obvious that Hamlet is putting on an “antic disposition”.
 Personally, I prefer Hamlets that subtly slip into madness, making the audience question whether his madness is fabricated, or whether the death of his father has truly left him depressed and suicidal.
-Performing the infamous “to be or not to be” soliloquy dressed in a clown outfit feels ridiculous, rather than moving.
+Performing the notorious “to be or not to be” soliloquy dressed in a clown outfit feels ridiculous, rather than moving.
 There is no possibility of taking this soliloquy seriously when the character is dressed in a full clown costume.
 This should be a moving speech, where Hamlet is deliberating whether he should commit suicide and pondering mortality.
 It doesn’t feel natural; it feels strained, almost like watching a recital, rather than genuinely watching a character considering death.

 In complete contrast to this is gender switched Ophelia, superbly played by male actor, Shubham Saraf.
 Saraf strips back his performance and hauntingly portrays Ophelia’s overwhelming grief over her father’s death, caused by her lover.
 The scene where Ophelia delivers rosemary and other flowers, in remembrance of her father, is perfectly captured by Claudius’ reaction to this sight; deep sorrow and regret.
 What struck me most is the devastating grief and anger that Saraf displays by brutally beating his chest and erupting into fits of intense rage.
 The song that Ophelia sings of her father; “he is gone“, is heart-breaking to watch.
 A blend of anger and despair, it is beautifully performed.
 Sharaf delivers one of the most striking, memorable representations of Ophelia that I have seen.
 It will stay with me for a long time!